 Cardiff is known for its lively nightlife, which reaches its peak on St Mary’s Street on a Friday and Saturday night.
-The gay scene is focused around Charles Street and Churchill Way, around five minutes’ walk from each other, and Mermaid Quay in Cardiff Bay now offers an alternative to the city centre scene.
-Cardiff also has several theatres, music venues and cinemas, and is host to numerous festivals throughout the year.
+The LGBT+ scene is focused around Charles Street and Churchill Way, around five minutes’ walk from each other.

 Churchill Way, Cardiff

 If you are looking for that classic gay nightclub experience then Pulse is the place for you!
 You can dance until 5am with a mix of chart, dance and party anthems, making Pulse the perfect hangout to catch a glimpse of the good looking movers and shakers of Cardiff’s vibrant gay scene.
 Pulse are loyal members of the Iris family, having been with us from the very beginning, and you can enjoy free entry any night of the week with your Iris Members card.

 The Kings is a large and modern bar open 7 nights a week, from the team behind Pulse.